VisIVOLab/ViaLacteaVisualAnalytics/docs/architecture-note.md

 ## Local Async Paths

-The project now includes two real local async processing/load paths:
+The project now includes three real local async or staged load paths:

 - moment-map recomputation on moment-order change in `vtkWindowCube`
 - image-layer loading for additional layers in `vtkWindowImage`
+- preview-first cube open in `vtkWindowCube`

 Common pattern:
 - compute/load runs off the UI thread using `QtConcurrent::run` and `QFutureWatcher`